Faculty Arrival in Egypt

 HIV Test, Work Permit and Residence Visa

 An HIV test is required to issue and renew a work permit for non-Egyptian faculty.
-Usually, new faculty members should take their HIV test in Cairo by the beginning of October.
+New faculty members must take their HIV test in Cairo by during September and October.
 The tests are mandated by the Ministry of Health, and the actual tests are conducted at the AUC clinic.
-Information about test schedule is sent to faculty usually at the end of August.
-For new faculty joining AUC for the spring semester, information is provided on a one-to-one basis.
-Following the results of the HIV test, usually two to three days, work permit formalities are completed.
+Information about the test schedule is sent to all non-Egyptian faculty via e-mail by mid of August.
+For new faculty joining AUC for the spring semester, information is provided on a one-to-one basis by contacting Business Support staff members business firstname.lastname@example.org.
+Following the results of the HIV test, that takes one week, work permit formalities are completed.
 Upon completion, a residence visa is issued for faculty members and accompanying dependants.
 The University assists faculty members and their families in obtaining the required permits and residence visas.
 The entire process may take up to three weeks after the HIV test is performed.
-Therefore, if you are planning to go abroad for a conference before you get your residence visa stamped in your passport it is advisable before you travel to check with the AUC office that is taking care of this process as you will need an extension of your first one-month entry visa.
+Therefore, if you are planning to go abroad for a conference before you get your residence visa stamped in your passport, it is advisable before you travel to check with the Business Support office that is taking care of this process as you will need an extension of your first one-month entry visa.

 Orientation for Newcomers